ianbzc/techs/README.md

 ![CI/CD Pipeline](./assets/cicd.png)

 In my project, I use Gogs, Drone, and Harbor to build a CI/CD pipeline.
 Gogs is used for code repo.
-With Harbor, I build a image registry.
+With Harbor, I build an image registry.
 Drone automates the image build, push, and deployment process.
 It has enabled me to realize automation using just a YAML file.